When you run a business, it’s particularly important that you get to know all about your potential liabilities and how you can address them.

-This means verbal comments, drawing pictures, hanging posters, leering or making any sorts of lewd, suggestive or sexual gestures.
-Harassment also refers to taking general objects and sexualizing them in the form of a joke, comment or re-enactment.
+This means verbal comments, drawing pictures, hanging posters, leering, or making any sort of lewd, suggestive, or sexual gestures.
+Harassment also refers to taking general objects and sexualizing them in the form of a joke, comment, or re-enactment.

 These sorts of comments, even if made openly and not directed at a specific person, can lead to a hostile environment.
 When this sort of activity is mixed with peer pressure and becomes part of company culture, it leaves that company wide-open for lawsuits and other issues.